 Garnish with fresh basil and a lemon wedge

-- Heat 1 tbsp olive oil in a large pot and add garlic and basil cubes.
+1. Heat 1 tbsp olive oil in a large pot and add frozen basil cubes.
+Once melted, add garlic and saute for about a minute until fragrant.

-- Squeeze 1/4 of a lemon into the pot and season once more with salt and pepper.
+8. Squeeze the juice from 1/2 a lemon into the pot and season once more with salt and pepper.